Tattooing - what I need to know - what should I ask

 - If the tattoo becomes infected, itchy or sore talk to the tattooist who did the tattoo and consult your doctor.

-- Any other concerns contact your local council Health Department.
+- Any other concerns contact your local council Environmental Health Department.

 Cosmetic tattooing

 Cosmetic tattooing, micro-pigmentation and permanent make-up are treated the same as tattooing.
 Although the skin is not penetrated to the depth of a tattoo it involves the same processes.
-The beautician applying the treatment will possess the required infection control qualification and provide you with after care instructions.
+The tattooist conducting the treatment will possess the required infection control qualification and provide you with after care instructions.

 More information

-For further information in Queensland contact your local council health department or the Public Health Units in your area.
+For further information in Queensland contact your local council Environmental Health department or the Public Health Units in your area.

 Information sourced from NSW Health, Dept of Health Victoria and SA Health.